Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Conclusions and Discussion

-{\bf Other test statistics.} Our work also presents another new direction for likelihood-free frequentist inference: So far frequentist LFI methods are estimating either likelihoods or likelihood ratios, and then often relying on asymptotic properties of the LR statistic.
-We note that there are settings where it may be easier to estimate the posterior $p(\theta|\x)$ than the likelihood $p(\x|\theta)$; the same way there may be settings where the Bayes factor in practice leads to higher power than the LRT.
-Because our general LF2I framework (for creating valid finite-sample confidence sets and tests) is agnostic to whether we use Bayesian or classical algorithms to create the test statistic itself, we can potentially leverage prediction methods that estimate the conditional mean $\mathbb{E}[\theta|\x]$ and variance $\mathbb{V}[\theta|\x]$ to construct frequentist confidence sets and hypothesis tests for $\theta$ with finite-sample guarantees.
-We are currently exploring the test statistic $T=\frac{(\mathbb{E}[\theta|\x]-\theta_0)^2}{\mathbb{V}[\theta|\x]}$ \cite{ada_luca}, which in some scenarios corresponds to the Wald statistic for testing $H_{0,\theta_0}: \theta = \theta_0$ against $H_{1,\theta_0}: \theta \neq \theta_0$ \cite{wald1943tests}, as a potentially more attractive alternative to the LR statistic.
+\paragraph{Other test statistics} Our work presents also another new direction for LF2I: So far frequentist LFI methods have been estimating either likelihoods or likelihood ratios, and then often relying on asymptotic properties of the LR statistic.
+We note that there are settings where it may be easier to either estimate the posterior $p(\theta|\x)$ rather than the likelihood $p(\x|\theta)$\addEJS{, or alternatively to obtain point estimates for parameters directly via predictions algorithms.} Because the LF2I framework is agnostic to which algorithms we use to construct the test statistic itself, we can potentially leverage methods that estimate the conditional mean $\mathbb{E}[\theta|\x]$ and variance $\mathbb{V}[\theta|\x]$ to construct frequentist confidence sets and hypothesis tests for $\theta$ with finite-sample guarantees. \addEJS{For example, \cite{masserano2023simulator} uses $T=\frac{(\mathbb{E}[\theta|\x]-\theta_0)^2}{\mathbb{V}[\theta|\x]}$, which in some scenarios corresponds to the Wald statistic for testing $H_{0,\theta_0}: \theta = \theta_0$ against $H_{1,\theta_0}: \theta \neq \theta_0$ \cite{wald1943tests}, as an attractive alternative to get LF2I confidence sets from prediction algorithms and posterior estimators.}\\ \\ \addEJS{See Appendices A-F for proofs and details on the algorithms, and refer to the separate Supplementary Material file\footnote{Available at \href{https://lucamasserano.github.io/data/LF2I\_supplementary\_material.pdf}{https://lucamasserano.github.io/data/LF2I\_supplementary\_material.pdf}.} for additional experiments and results referenced in the main text.}

-\begin{acks}[Acknowledgments] The authors would like to thank Mikael Kuusela, Rafael Stern and Larry Wasserman for helpful discussions. \end{acks}